Visit Bees N Blooms

 Q: I’m highly allergic to bee stings and need to use an epi-pen if I get stung.
 Is it OK to visit Bees N Blooms?

-A: If you are highly allergic to bee stings and need to use an epi-pen if you are stung, we generally recommend that you plan to visit at a time other than peak lavender bloom.
+A: If you have a life-threatening allergy to bee stings, we generally recommend that you plan to visit at a time other than peak lavender bloom, which occurs mid-May to mid-July.
 There are bees on the property and they visit the lavender.
 A sting is unlikely, but possible.
-If you choose to visit during this time period, please be sure to bring your epi-pen and avoid the lavender and beehive areas.
+If you are allergic and choose to visit during this time period, please be sure to bring your epi-pen and avoid the lavender and beehive areas.
 The Pavilion has a good vantage point of the property, with less chance of a sting.
 If you do get stung, call 911 immediately.
 The Bees N Blooms business number is (707) 293-8293.
 Please call us too so we can help.

 Q: Will the bees on the flowers bother me or my child?